 The thing to note is that human history has not been kind to large social inequalities, and glaring divisions between haves-and-have-nots.

 This can be really dangerous for a nation.
 More so now when information and fake news travel from finger to finger without passing through the brain.
 That’s why in Japan, the ratio between the highest and the lowest salary is maintained at less than four.
 And that’s the reason you don’t hear about “poor Japanese person”.
 They don’t exist in a country of 130 million.
 So Japan will never face a social upheaval like in the UK with this Brexit thing – or like in the US with ongoing White Nationalism.
 Discontent will manifest in strange ways, mind you.

-In Bhutan the ratio in the civil service between the highest and the lowest salary used to be around 8 times in 1986 but has drastically gone up to 30 times with the last two salary hikes.
+In Bhutan the salary ratio between the highest and the lowest salary used to be around 8 times in 1986 but has drastically gone up to 30 times with the last two salary hikes.
 As a consolation we are, of course, much better than the Americans whose top CEOs earn as high as 400 times compared to their lowest-earning employees.
 This is one single big reason why there is some much resentment in the US against the traditional political class.
 The glaring social gap that I saw there (when I was a visiting scholar in UC Berkeley in 2014) was the reason why I predicted that Donald Trump would win when he announced his nomination.
 Every polls and pundits were for Hillary Clinton.

 In conclusion, if we still decide to go ahead with the pay raise for civil servants, please do not forget to re-read this post after a decade (with few more raises by then) and ask yourself, if you are better off.
 I can bet anything that you won’t be – and lesser still will be those who are not in this rarefied and privileged world of civil service.